100 Self-Care Ideas That Are Completely Free

 - Look in the mirror and tell yourself that everybody gets overwhelmed sometimes.
 You are not alone.
 And it will pass.
 Say the words out loud.
 Your brain needs to hear them.

-- Commit to trying Inbox Zero with your email, your WhatsApp messages, your social media, everything.
+- Commit to trying Inbox Zero with your email, mute some of your WhatsApp messages, take a break from your social media, everything.
 It's okay to make people wait for replies.

 - Turn off notifications on your phone.
 Delete some apps.
 Mute it or put it on airplane mode when you have to focus.